chriswyatt1/Protein_blast_and_taxonomy/README.md

 This will run the whole pipeline on a series of fasta files (--nucleotide), in a folder called `results/Input_Trinity_fasta`, using the docker profile, so you must have docker installed, `-bg` allows Nextflow to run in the background, so you can continue in the same terminal and `-resume` allows Nextflow to continue from the last working step in the pipeline.

 Once you have run this for the first time, you should be able to find three key database files in the `work` directory of this run.
-Look for the hash key for the download , there should be a key such as a3/d2042340234,,,, with this you should be able to find the blast files, in ./work/a3/d2042340234.............  (the dot stand for unknown rets of key, press tab to complete path, and in the folder, you should find: `nr.dmnd` `names.dmp` `nodes.dmp`.
+Look for the hash key for the `DOWNLOAD`, there should be a key such as a3/d2042340234,,,, with this you should be able to find the blast files, in ./work/a3/d2042340234.............  (the dot stand for unknown rets of key, press tab to complete path, and in the folder, you should find: `nr.dmnd` `names.dmp` `nodes.dmp`.
 These you can now feed into the pipeline to prevent a repeat of the download step.
+I would download them into their own folder, called say `blast_database`

 With the locations of these files set, you can then run the pipeline a second time using these input files, as so:

 ```
-nextflow run main.nf -bg -resume -profile docker --nucleotide 'results/Input_Trinity_fasta/*.fasta --predownloaded results/nr.dmnd --names results/names.dmp --nodes results/nodes.dmp '
+nextflow run main.nf -bg -resume -profile docker --nucleotide 'blast_database/*.fasta --predownloaded blast_database/nr.dmnd --names blast_database/names.dmp --nodes results/nodes.dmp
 ```